softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/CommandLine.md

-# Command Line
+# Using the Command Line / Terminals
-* Read this article for a more in-depth understanding: [Command Line Introduction](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line#basic_built-in_terminal_commands)
+* Read this article for a more in-depth understanding: [Command Line Introduction](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line#welcome_to_the_terminal)

-One of the main purposes of the command line is to navigate the files and folders of a computer without the use of the graphical user interface.
+Very often, you'll see programmers using the command line to run programs and/or execute different actions on their computers.
+One common use of the command line is to navigate the files and folders of a computer without the use of the graphical user interface.
 - Graphical User Interface (GUI) - a way to interact with the computer by physically seeing the files and folders (i.e. image of a folder)

-With the command line, we don't physically see images of the files and folders.
+With the command line, we don't exactly get to see images of the files and folders.
 The only thing we get is text.

-## Terminal
+## Command Line vs. Terminal
-Another name for the command line is the terminal.
-Depending on your operating system, the terminals that are available differs.
-Each have their pros and cons, and you should research more into them to better understand each one.
+You will likely hear folks refer to a "terminal" in addition to the command line.
+The article provided above has a pretty good explanation of the differences between the two (just search for 'Side Note: what's the difference between a command line and a terminal?' and it should lead you to that section) — but the terminal is essentially the window that the command line sits inside of.

+## Terminals in Different Operating Systems
+See [this](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line#how_do_you_access_the_terminal) section of the article for more information on how to open up terminals in different systems.
+Linux/Unix and MacOS systems tend to be easier to work with, but it is possible to get things up and running on Windows machines.

 ## Commands
-When in a terminal/command line, we are able to execute commands.
+When in a terminal, we are able to execute commands.
 Commands are used to execute a specific action, whether it be for navigating, creating, deleting, or seeing what's in a folder.

 Before we get into commands, you have to understand one simple thing: the location of a file or folder can be typed by using the folder names and '/'.
 For instance, here is the path to get to a file *example.txt* that is within a folder *examples*
 ```